ganeshreddychimmula/social-links-profile/README.md

 __Semantic HTML Structure__

-Original Implementation
 Used semantic elements like `<figure>` for the avatar, `<section>` for name/location, and `<nav>` for social links.

-Key Learnings & Improvements

 - **Add `alt` to `<img>`**
   Improves accessibility for screen readers.
 - **Wrap everything in an `<article>`**
   The profile card is a self-contained piece of content.
 - **Use `<header>` instead of `<section>`**
-  Ideal for grouping name and location as introductory content.
+  Ideal for grouping name and location as introductory content.\
 - **Replace `<button>`s in `<nav>` with `<ul>` and `<a>` links**
   Navigation is a list of links, not actions — helps with semantics and screen reader navigation.
 - **Maintain proper heading levels**
   Avoid skipping levels like `<h2>` → `<h4>` without nesting.